omahs/support/faq.md

 Coming soon.

-### How do I use the swap feature
+### How do I use the swap feature?

-When you receive an invoice you may have the option to pay it using another currency that the one the invoice issuer expects.
+When you receive an invoice you may have the option to pay it using another currency than the one the invoice issuer expects.

 If you choose to do so an on-chain exchange will be called at payment time, and the invoice issuer will receive the currency he expected.